 This briefing seeks to use evidence from existing research about the likely impact of the Covid-19 pandemic on the mental health of the UK population.
 It draws on published evidence to make projections about the potential impacts and which groups within the population face the highest risks to their mental health as a result of the crisis.

-Click here to view this article
+Click here to view this briefing

 Click here to view this report

-Click here to view this news
+Click here to view these guidelines